Sales Performance Metrics

 Average deal size, also known as average sale price (ASP), gives you the average revenue a new customer brings in on their first contract.
 Understanding average deal size gives you insight into your overall profitability.
 It’s essential for revenue forecasts.

-By comparing the average deal value of different customer categories, you can also understand which industries are the most profitable for your business in the short term.
+By comparing the contract value of different customer categories, you can also discover which industries are the most profitable for your business in the short term.